Top 10 Tips for Altitude Hiking

 Dress to succeed (not to impress).

-Other clothing essentials include a beanie, gloves, buff, sunglasses, and scarf.
+Other clothing essentials include a beanie, gloves, a buff, sunglasses, and a scarf.

 lenana peak kenya